adamfoneil/ModelSync.UI/README.md

 You're welcome to clone and examine this repo of course.
 If you use Model Sync for real, I do ask you to please buy a license.

 ## About the Repo
 - The WinForms UI is the [App](https://github.com/adamfoneil/ModelSync.WinForms/tree/master/ModelSync.App) project, this repo.
+Note there is a [post build event](https://github.com/adamfoneil/ModelSync.WinForms/blob/master/ModelSync.App/ModelSync.App.csproj#L194) that won't work on your machine that you will need to remove.
 - You will also need to clone the [ModelSync library](https://github.com/adamfoneil/ModelSync) project because the App references the `ModelSync` library as a project within the solution.
 This allowed me to get the best debug experience.